Locdoc01/mathematical-pendulum/README.md

-# Visualization of the mathematical pendulum
+# Visualization of the Mathematical Pendulum

-## Purpose of the programm
+## Purpose of the Programm

 This program shows a visualization of the mathematical pendulum.
 It allows the adjustment of the parameters
 - pendulum length